-The Screamer is the stereotypical bully who controls through fear & intimidation, emotionally out of control, impulsive and explosive where the threat of physical violence can become an issue.
-This bully is overbearing, self-centered, and insensitive to needs of others.
-They are overly concerned of being detected as an imposter and masks their incompetence.
+The Screamer is the stereotypical bully who controls through fear and intimidation, emotionally out of control, impulsive, and explosive where the threat of physical violence can become an issue.
+This bully is overbearing, self-centered, and insensitive to the needs of others.
+They are overly concerned of being detected as an imposter and mask their incompetence.

-- Yells, screams, curses - Barks out loud often that "I AM YOUR BOSS" "FOLLOW MY COMMANDS" - Poisons workplace with angry outbursts, tantrums - □ Intimidates through gestures: finger pointing, slams things down, throws objects - Crowds the Target's personal space, moves close to threaten or to make the Target anxious, hovers over, sneaks up from behind to startle - Constantly interrupts the Target during meetings and conversations - Discounts and denies Target's thoughts or feelings - Threats of job loss or change
+- Yells, screams, curses - ☐ Barks out loud often that "I AM YOUR BOSS" and "FOLLOW MY COMMANDS" - ☐ Poisons workplace with angry outbursts, tantrums - ☐ Intimidates through gestures: finger pointing, slamming things down, throwing objects - ☐ Crowds the Target's personal space, moves close to threaten or to make the Target anxious, hovers over, sneaks up from behind to startle - ☐ Constantly interrupts the Target during meetings and conversations - Discounts and denies Target's thoughts or feelings - ☐ Threats of job loss or change - ☐ Traps Target by insisting that complaints go "up the chain of command," starting with them.